phjung1/phjung1.github.io/_posts/2022-01-09-From a Simple Executable to Libraries.md

 ---
 layout: post
-title: [Cmake] From a Simple Executable to Libraries
+title: From a Simple Executable to Libraries
 date: 2022-01-09 22:26:00
 author: "phjung1"
 header-img: "#"